-Interpretation of parameter estimates
+5.2 Interpretation of parameter estimates

-Estimates of the ARIMA structures
+5.2.1 Estimates of the ARIMA structures

-Since the ARIMA model is not explanatory, it is difficult to give an interpretation for the estimated coefficients.
-Each outcome is a weighted average of past observations, expressed in terms of autoregressive and/or moving average components.
+In the ARIMA model, each outcome is a weighted average of past observations, expressed in terms of autoregressive and/or moving average components.
 The weights of observations further in the past on the current observation decline, which is in line with common sense.
-The past observations that produce a weight for the current one is determined by the order of the moving average terms in the model.
+The past observations that produce a weight for the current one is determined by the order of the ARMA terms in the model.

 It is interesting to see how the ARMA part of the model changes when explanatory variables are added.
-The ARMA structure tends to be much more simple, since only MA terms of order 1 or 2 are left.
-This indicates that the explanatory variables added to the model capture some information that is present in the ARIMA structure and help in explaining the variation in the dependent variable.
+The ARMA structure tends to be much more simple, since only terms of order 1 or 2 are left.
+This indicates that the explanatory variables capture some information that is present in the ARIMA structure and help in explaining the variation in the dependent variable.
 Also the differencing that is necessary to get a stationary process changes when calendar regression variables are added (especially the months).
 In the ARIMA models for LNPERKSI and LNACCKSI, a 12-period difference was included, while in the corresponding regression model no differencing was done.
 For LNPERLI and LNACCLI, a first difference is still needed in the regression, because the seasonal dummies cannot capture the period-to-period changes.